RMWinslow/RMWinslow.github.io/3102/measurement-gdp.md

 ## What is GDP?

-**Concept:** How much stuff is being made?
+**Basic Concept:** How much stuff is being made?

-**Definition:** The dollar value of all final goods and services produced during a given period of time within a region’s borders.
+**Definition:** GDP is the the total dollar value of all final goods and services produced during a given period of time within a region’s borders.

+Each part of this definition is important.

 - Dollar value: The only way we can compare and add up many thousands of different types of goods is using using the value for which they sell
     - For most goods and services, it's their market value which is counted towards the National Accounts.
     - The BEA and other agencies have some notable exceptions, such as including the "market value" of in-kind payments.
 When workers are paid with a portion of the output (as is common in agriculture), these in-kind payments are never sold, but are counted towards GDP *as if* they had been sold at the same price that similar goods sell for.
-    - Inventories are counted as final goods in the form of investment, and are likewise counted towards gdp at the average price at which they could sell.
+    - Inventories are counted as final goods in the form of investment, and are likewise counted towards gdp at the average price at which they *could* sell.
 - **Final** goods and services
     - We don’t include intermediate goods. (ex: We don’t count a tomato if its used in a can of tomato sauce).
 This avoids double counting.
 - Produced within a region: GDP defines a country or region by its geographical borders.
 Any production that occurs physically within a country counts towards GDP.
     - By contrast, GNP (Gross National Product) defines a country or region by its people.
 GNP is the same as GDP except GNP that looks at goods produced by the *residents* of a region.
-- within a time period
+- Within a time period.
+    - GDP data is typically quarterly or annual.
+Quarterly data is typically seasonally adjusted.
+    - Inventory changes are counted towards GDP so that goods add to GDP in the time period in which they are produced.

 <!--